Proxima-centaury-b/Databases/README.md

 Repo with different projects with databases and storage solutions:
 - SQL : MySQL and Postgres
 - noSQL : DynamoDB, MongoDB, Neo4j
+- BigSQL : distributed query engines like Hive & Impala
-- Utilization of Datalakes (S3) and DataWareHouses (Redshift) for ETL processes
+- Utilization of Datalakes and DataWareHouses for ETL processes